Trees That Belong Here

 - The fastest-growing oak in Texas — visible shade in just a few seasons.

-- Stunning crimson and orange fall foliage that turns heads on your street.
+- Stunning crimson and orange fall foliage.

 - Thrives in the alkaline, rocky soil that gives other trees fits.